visit1985/mdp/README.md

 *How to get started:*

-mpd needs the ncurses headers to compile.
+mdp needs the ncurses headers to compile.
 So make sure you have them installed:
 - On Ubuntu you need ```libncurses5``` and ```libncurses5-dev``` to be installed.

-Now download and install mpd:
+Now download and install mdp:

     $ git clone https://github.com/visit1985/mdp.git
     $ cd mdp